wmo-im/wis2box/docs/source/user/setup.rst

 Refer to the :ref:`troubleshooting` section if this is not the case.

-You should now be able to view collections on the wis2box API by visiting ``http://localhost/oapi/collections`` in a web browser, which should appear as follows:
+You should now be able to view collections on the wis2box API by visiting the URL you specified during the configuration step, and adding ``/oapi/collections`` to the URL.

 .. image:: ../_static/wis2box-api-initial.png
   :width: 800